Low-risk prostate cancer: Active surveillance or treatment?

 What does active surveillance involve?

-• A PSA test and palpation examination (feeling the prostate) every 3 to 6 months in the first two years.
+• A PSA test every 3 to 6 months for the first two years

-After that, a biopsy should be done every three years.
+• After that, a biopsy is recommended every three years.

 What does “watchful waiting” mean?

-In men who are older or have serious illnesses, the risks and distress associated with surgery or radiotherapy can outweigh the possible benefits of this treatment.
+In men with low-risk prostate cancer who are older or have other serious illnesses, the risks and distress associated with surgery or radiotherapy can outweigh the possible benefits of this treatment.
 Some men also say that they don’t want to have a distressing treatment.
 “Watchful waiting” is then an option.
-In this approach, the cancer isn’t treated with the aim of curing it.
-Instead, you may have treatment to control the cancer and manage the symptoms if you start to get symptoms.
+Doctors do not treat the cancer, only possible symptoms such as pain.

 How do the treatment options compare?

-A study known as the ProtecT trial is the most important study on treatments for low-risk prostate cancer.
-ProtecT stands for “prostate testing for cancer and treatment.”
-This trial compared three treatment options: active surveillance, external radiotherapy and surgery to remove the prostate.
-A total of 1,643 men between the ages of 50 and 69 took part in the trial.
-They all agreed to be randomly assigned to one of the three treatment groups.
+The ProtecT study (Prostate testing for cancer and treatment trial) compared three treatment options: active surveillance, external radiotherapy and surgery to remove the prostate (prostatectomy).
+The men in the study were between50 and 69 years of age.
+They were randomly assigned to one of the three treatment groups.
 About two thirds of them had low-risk prostate cancer.
-The treatment outcomes were recorded over an average of ten years, and then compared with each other at the end of the trial.
+After an average of 15 years, the results showed:

-• no difference in mortality rate (number of deaths) between the active surveillance, radiotherapy and surgical removal groups,
+• There was no difference in mortality rate (number of deaths) between the active surveillance, radiotherapy and surgical removal groups.
+About 3 out of 100 men died during the 15 years in each of the three treatments.

-The ProtecT trial has one important weakness: The participants have only been observed for ten years so far.
-But it would only be possible to draw any reliable conclusions about the pros and cons of the three treatment approaches after 15 or 20 years.
+The ProtecT trial has several limitations: For example, the observation period has so far been restricted to 15 years.
+But it would be easier to compare the pros and cons of the three treatment options after 20 or more years.

 The ProtecT trial also has another limitation: The check-ups that men had in the "active surveillance" group were different from the current standard approach in Germany.
 In the ProtecT trial, the men had a PSA test every 3 months in the first year, and then every 6 to 12 months after that.
 If the PSA levels were too high or if the men developed symptoms such as problems urinating, they had further tests.
-In Germany, men who have abnormal PSA test results are also advised to have regular biopsies (tissue samples taken).
+In Germany, doctors recommend that men who have abnormal PSA test results get regular biopsies (tissue samples taken).
 This is meant to increase the likelihood of finding out soon enough if the cancer progresses, but it can also be more distressing.

 Despite these limitations, the ProtecT trial currently provides the best basis for making a decision about the treatment of low-risk prostate cancer.